forrestjgq/lsp/thread/pwpt/pthread.md

+# From the maker

+\<\<Programming with POSIX thread\>\> by David R. Butenhof is a guide book for pthread development.
+Unfortunately this book is published too early and never been updated.
+That is why no all-text PDF can be found on internet.

+I'm really troubled reading ugly ebook.

+So I extract text from djvu file by OCR and re-structure and correct them with markdown, which you are reading.

+It's a huge work for me, and I wish I can finish it.

+The OCR is not that clever, and I'm not that careful.
+So mistakes might be hidden in the book.
+Please tell me if you found any.

+Forrest

+mr.jianggq@gmail.com

+12/26/2017

 # Preface

 Lewis Carroll, Alice's Adventures in Wonderland
 > The White Rabbit put on his spectacles,
 > "Where shall I begin, please your Majesty?" he asked.
 > "Begin at the beginning," the King said, very gravely,
 > "and go on till you come to the end: then stop."

 This book is about "threads" and how to use them.
 "Thread" is just a name for a basic software "thing" that can do work on a computer.
 A thread is smaller, faster, and more maneuverable than a traditional process.
 In fact, once threads have been added to an operating system, a "process" becomes just data-address space, files, and so forth-plus one or more threads that do something with all that data.